drug-design/course/docs/chapters/adme-properties.md

 ### Translocation of Drugs

-"Translocation" refers to the movement of a molecule around the body.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='adme-properties/translocation-drugs-5fb46b4f'><i class='fa fa-play' aria-hidden='true'></i></button>"Translocation" refers to the movement of a molecule around the body.
 During absorption, distribution and excretion, drugs have to cross cell membranes.
 Membranes form the cells' physical barriers and compartments, regulating the molecular traffic across its boundaries.
 Normally, cells in solid tissues are so tightly compacted that many substances cannot pass through them.
 One important requirement for drugs is that they must be able to penetrate biological membranes.
 *[nce]: New Chemical Entity: a compound not previously described.